This exercise helps strengthen not only your rectus abdominus (those six-pack ab muscles), but also your internal and external obliques.

 What Are Bicycle Crunches?

-“Bicycle crunches are good for functionality because that they work multi-plane motions,” says Jesse Levy, a partner trainer and area director for Camp Gladiator as well as a certified personal trainer through The National Academy of Sports Medicine.
+“Bicycle crunches are good for functionality because they work multi-plane motions,” says Jesse Levy, NASM-CPT, a partner trainer and area director for Camp Gladiator.
 “Even though you are lying on your back, your abs are fully engaged when you squeeze them tight during the full length of motion.
 We’re also adding in transverse twisting that engages the oblique abdominal muscles as well.”

 How to Do Bicycle Crunches